home-assistant/developers.home-assistant/docs/lovelace_custom_card.md

 title: "Custom Cards"
 ---

-You're not just limited to the cards that we decided to include in the experimental UI.
+You're not just limited to the cards that we decided to include in the Lovelace UI.
 You can build and use your own!

 ## API